damhiya/Coq-tips/README.md

 ## Syntactic problems
 ### Notation and implicit arguments
-You may encounter a mysterious failure of unification. e.g. `eapply` fails though the conclusion of the given term and the goal seems equal.
+You may encounter a mysterious failure of unification. e.g. `eapply` fails though the conclusion of the given term and the goal seems to match.
 In that case, try using `Set Printing All` to disable all notation and implicit arguments.
 ### Syntactically huge terms
 Sometimes the term you want to refer which is contained in the context or the proof goal is syntactically too huge.